Homogenization theory of random walks among deterministic conductances: Connections and proof ideas

 The homogenization theory enters the argument through the so called \emph{corrector}, which is a random function $\chi\colon\Omega\times\Z^d\to\R^d$ such that $\psi(\omega,x):=x+\chi(\omega,x)$ is $\cmss P_\omega$-harmonic at all~$x\in\Z^d$ and $\BbbP$-a.e.~$\omega$.
 The harmonicity is useful as it implies that $n\mapsto\psi(\omega,X_n)$ is a martingale under~$P_\omega^0$.
 Since the construction of~$\psi$ also gives

 and shows that it satisfies the cocycle condition

-one can employ the so called ``point of view of the particle'' to verify the conditions of the Martingale Functional Central Limit Theorem of Brown~\cite{Brown} and get convergence of the process $t\mapsto n^{-1/2}\psi(\omega,X_{\lfloor tn\rfloor})$ to Brownian motion with covariance given by the formula of the kind \eqref{E:1.5}.
+for all~$x,z\in\Z^d$, one can employ the technique of the ``point of view of the particle'' to verify the conditions of the Martingale Functional Central Limit Theorem of Brown~\cite{Brown} and get convergence of the process $t\mapsto n^{-1/2}\psi(\omega,X_{\lfloor tn\rfloor})$ to Brownian motion with covariance given by the formula of the kind \eqref{E:1.5}.